 - Mechanical Engineering BS, BS/MS

 - Mechanical Engineering MS

-- $4770 3D Print Composite Pressure Vessel with Embedded Sensors
+- $ 4,770 awarded by Composite Energy Technologies Inc. for 3D Print Composite Pressure Vessel with Embedded Sensors

 Thermoviscoelastic models for polyethylene thin films